 You guessed that right, it’s a Golden Retriever!
-One of the most heart-melting, soul-warming and eye-catching ball of furs that exist on this planet.
+One of the most heart-melting, soul-warming, and eye-catching balls of furs that exist on this planet.
 They’re extremely friendly, highly intelligent, and incredibly athletic.
 The ideal ambiance for this buddy?
 A house with a vast backyard and a large swimming pool!
 What makes them the classic family companion?
 Their cheerful temperament, comfort around children, and love for outdoor activities.

 If a Golden Retriever has stolen your heart and you have decided to make one your own, here’s everything you should know about this charismatic and enthusiastic dog breed.

 The history of the Golden Retriever begins in the 19th century in beautiful Scotland, at the home of Lord Tweedmouth.
 Like the majority of his contemporaries, Lord Tweedmouth was interested in developing a superb retriever that will be perfect for the Scottish terrain, which was pocketed with marshy ponds and rivers.

 During that time, one of the most popular sports was wildfowl hunting.
 However, due to the heavy terrain and the improvements in guns, fowls were shot at greater distances and were being lost in the field.
 For this reason, Lord Tweedmouth began working on creating a dog that will retrieve fowls efficiently on this increasingly difficult terrain.

 In 1865, he purchased a yellow retriever named “Nous” and interbred it with a Tweed Water Spaniel named “Belle”.
 This resulted in a couple of yellow puppies that are today known as the most adorable doggies with the loveliest faces, the Golden Retrievers.